 James Wilson: ‘We only have one life.’

-James Wilson is barely seated before he begins talking.
+James Wilson was barely seated before he began talking.

-“I grew up the oldest of four kids in a suburb of Detroit,” he begins, and the board settles back to hear his roots.
+“I grew up the oldest of four kids in a suburb of Detroit,” he began, and the board settled back to hear his roots.
 He went to Catholic school and loved to play sports — and was competitive enough to know he wanted to break with tradition and go to the public high school, which was larger and offered more opportunity for sports.

 He did, and you get the impression that Wilson usually is able to persuade people of things.